 14.1.
 Timeliness

-The provisional monthly indicators are transmitted to Eurostat in form which is acceptable in the transitional period (2021 - 2023) - total production, buildings and civil engineering, on the same day when the data are published in the national publication (average 56 days after the end of the reference period).
+The provisional monthly indicators are transmitted to Eurostat using SDMX for total production on a same day when the data are published in the national publication (average 54 days after the end of the reference period).

-Postal questionnaires are sent to the reporting units once (for the whole year) at the end of December.
+Electronic questionnaires are sent every month to the reporting units.
 The deadline for replies is the 20th day in a month at the latest, for the previous month.
 The data collection is completed approximately 15 days after the deadline for replies.

 14.2.
 Punctuality